 When not at Sheil, Teresa enjoys spending time with her husband, Dan, who does maintenance at Sheil, as well as their six children and two grandsons.
 She also enjoys cooking, dancing, gardening, reading, football and spending time with her sisters.
 Teresa can be reached at firstname.lastname@example.org or (847) 328-4648.

 Prior to working at Sheil, Mary put her degrees in music, ministry and scripture to use as both a campus minister and college and seminary professor of Old Testament and Hebrew.
-Mary's experience in liturgy, music, counseling and spiritual direction provides an excellent background for her work at Sheil.
-In addition, Mary brings her expertise in scripture to Sheil's Bible Study program and to the many conversations about faith within the Sheil community.
-She is a frequent speaker for retreats and conferences and occasionally teaches courses in scripture, preaching, and spirituality.
+Mary's experience in liturgy, music, ministry, counseling and spiritual direction provides an excellent background for her work at Sheil where she advises the Catholic Scholars, teaches in the Institute, and works with students and others in discernment processes, leadership development, spiritual direction, and formation.
+In addition, Mary brings her expertise in scripture to Sheil's Bible Study program, on retreats and to the many conversations about faith within the Sheil community.
+She is a frequent speaker at retreats and conferences on such diverse topics as evangelization, discernment, preaching, liturgical and Celtic Spirituality, prayer, ministry, and leadership.
+And she occasionally teaches courses in scripture, preaching, and spirituality.

 Christine has been a member of the Sheil community since 1996.
 She has been involved as a member of the Mardi Gras Fundraising Committee, the Sheil School of Religion, Prison Ministry, Nursing Home ministry and particularly enjoys her role as a Eucharistic Minister.